haochuan/Express-Socket-PI/README.md

 - If you want to stop the server, press `ctrl + c`.

+- If you want to log out from PI and go back to your computer, press `ctrl + d`.

 ### Some useful bash command:
 `ls `: list files and directories